top of page

 Tips for Photography with your Dog

-2. Exercise your dog first!
-Before you attempt a photoshoot, make sure to walk your dog a bit beforehand and to also have them potty, that way they'll calm down a little bit and they'll be easier to photograph.
+Exercise your dog first!
+Before you attempt a photoshoot, make sure to tire your dog so they'll be calm down a little bit and they'll be easier to photograph.

-6. Learn Adobe Photoshop.
-I think things like leashes can really take away from the artistic aspect of a photo, and if your dog is anything like mine, you can't trust them off-leash, so it's not an option to photograph without one.
+Learn Adobe Photoshop.
+Items like leashes can take away from the artistic aspect of a photo, and if your dog is anything like mine, you can't trust them off-leash, so it's not an option to photograph without one.
 Photoshop is super easy to use and will help make your photos even more creatively beautiful!
+AI has now made these features even easier, so there's way less of a learning curve.

-Here's a before and after picture with just a few seconds of editing:
+Here's a before and after picture with just a few seconds of simple editing:

 Comments